Kerala High Court: Early Reforms in the Kingdom of Travancore

 In 1799, the Kingdom of Travancore became a vassal state of the British Empire.
 British diplomats encouraged judicial reform as they became involved in the political affairs of Travancore.

-In 1811, following the 1808 insurrection against British Cochin and Quilon, Colonel H. M. Munro succeeded Colonel Macaulay as the Resident in Travancore with supervision over the Kingdom of Cochin.
+In 1811, following the 1808 insurrection against British Cochin and Quilon, Colonel John Munro succeeded Colonel Macaulay as the Resident in Travancore with supervision over the Kingdom of Cochin.
 Following an investigation into the rampant lawlessness and the abuse of the system, Colonel Munro surveyed the region with his assistant Captain Blacker and established reforms including courts, pensions, and construction of roads, bridges and schools.
 He functioned as the Diwan until February 1818 when he handed over the reins to Nanjappayya of Coimbatore.
 Thus it was Colonel Munro who laid the foundations for a systematic legal system, resulting in the present day scenario.
 Until his time, there were no independent tribunals for the administration of justice.